-The following exhibit explores the Ocoee Massacre as a local case study of the national effort to suppress the vote.
+The Voting Rights & Voter Suppression exhibit explores the Ocoee Massacre on November 2, 1920, as a local case study of the national effort to suppress the Black vote.
 Phase 1 of the exhibit focuses on the town of Ocoee and events of 1920 that inflamed the mob action, the efforts of Black Ocoee citizens to rebuild their lives, and the local and national investigations that followed the massacre.
 Phase 2 examines the legislation that expanded and contracted voting rights, U.S. Supreme Court decisions, extralegal efforts to suppress the vote, and the actions of Black Americans to exercise their citizenship.
 Phase 3 brings the legacy of Ocoee into the present as it explores the ways in which the 100th anniversary of the Ocoee Massacre provided an opportunity for reflection, an examination of the history of race and voting, and a landscape for social justice.